sourabhxyz/MuftEducation.in/docs/btech/cs/computer_networks/pl.md

 send at 10 kbps (assuming 1 bit per Hz).
 With CDMA, each station uses the full 1 MHz, so the chip rate is 100 chips per bit to spread the station’s bit rate of 10 kbps across the channel.

-stations and the signals that they represent.
 Each station has its own unique chip sequence.
 Let us use the symbol $S$ to indicate the $m$ -chip vector for station $S$ , and
 $\overline{S}$ for its negation.
 All chip sequences are pairwise orthogonal, by which we mean that the normalized inner product of any two distinct chip sequences, $\mathbf{S}$ and